martinsoenen/phpstan-custom-rules/README.md

 Prevent `try catch` usage to ensure that the user uses PHP exceptions.
 This makes the code more readable and errors are handled by the framework if there is one.

+### Boolean Property Naming Rule

+*Identifier : martinsoenen.booleanPropertyNaming*

+Ensure that a Boolean is always named with an “is” at the beginning of its name, to clarify the condition it represents.